-- Using any electronic resource for illegal purposes including, but not limited to, cyberbullying, gambling, pornography, and computer hacking. - Disabling or attempting to disable any system monitoring or filtering or security measures. - Sharing usernames and passwords with others; and/or borrowing someone else's username, password, or account access. - Purposefully opening, viewing, using or deleting files belonging to another system user without permission. - Electronically posting personal information about one's self or others that is inappropriate or damaging to character.
+- Using any electronic resource for illegal purposes including, but not limited to, cyberbullying, gambling, pornography, and computer hacking. - Disabling or attempting to bypass any system monitoring or filtering or security measures with a VPN or any other source. - Sharing usernames and passwords with others; and/or borrowing someone else's username, password, or account access. - Purposefully opening, viewing, using or deleting files belonging to another system user without permission. - Electronically posting personal information about one's self or others that is inappropriate or damaging to character. - Downloading or plagiarizing copyrighted information without permission from the copyright holder.

-- Downloading or plagiarizing copyrighted information without permission from the copyright holder. - Intentionally introducing a virus or other malicious programs onto the district's system. - Electronically posting media or accessing materials that are abusive, obscene, sexually oriented, threatening, racist, harassing, illegal or damaging to another's reputation. - Electronically lobbying for political purposes. - Gaining unauthorized access to restricted information or network resources. - Purposefully utilizing the district's electronic resources in any way that disrupts the use of any computers or networks by others. - Using any device which permits recording the voice or image of another in any way that disrupts the educational environment, invades the privacy of others, or is made without the prior consent of the individual(s) being recorded or photographed.
+- Intentionally introducing a virus or other malicious programs onto the district's system. - Electronically posting media or accessing materials that are abusive, obscene, sexually oriented, threatening, racist, harassing, illegal or damaging to another's reputation. - Electronically lobbying for political purposes. - Gaining unauthorized access to restricted information or network resources. - Purposefully utilizing the district's electronic resources in any way that disrupts the use of any computers or networks by others. - Using any device which permits recording the voice or image of another in any way that disrupts the educational environment, invades the privacy of others, or is made without the prior consent of the individual(s) being recorded or photographed. - Purposely searching and/or viewing any content that is inappropriate.